Coiot/cbr-main/src/albums/episode2.md

   narration: "<p>The story is similar down south, with Songhai yet to produce an army
     worthy of taking on Constantine, or the newer settle of Tlemcen.
 Algeria might somehow get away with this one.
-God, and to think I insinuated they were boring a few scenes ago — they’ve really come into their own these past few centuries.</p>"
+God, and to think I insinuated they were boring a few scenes ago—they’ve really come into their own these past few centuries.</p>"
 - scene_number: "62"
   scene_title: I’ll Tell You Who’s Hanua-BAD
   slide_url: https://latest.civbattleroyale.tv/season1-episode2-scene62.jpg